-During the first third of the semester, students concentrate on developing advocacy and lawyering skills, such as interviewing, fact investigation, and theory of the case development.
-As part of their preparation for practice, students tour the Baltimore City Central Booking jail and become familiar with District Court Commissioner and bail review proceedings conducted there.
-Students then conclude this portion of the clinic by engaging in a series of simulated exercises, including arguing for a client’s pretrial release before a sitting District Court judge.
-Thereafter, they become Rule 16 certified to practice law as a student-attorney.
-As Rule 16 attorneys, law students use their developing skills to represent individual clients who have remained in jail since their arrest on bails ranging from $100 to $1,000.
+During the first third of the semester, students develop lawyering and advocacy skills, such as client interviewing, fact investigation, creating a successful theory of the case and persuasive argument.
+Students’ preparation for practice begins by touring the city’s Central Booking jail and observing District Court commissioner hearings and judge’s bail review proceedings.
+Students then assume the lawyer’s and client’s roles in a series of simulated exercises, culminating in their arguing for clients’ pretrial release before a sitting District Court judge.
+Thereafter, they become Rule certified to practice law as a student-attorney.
+As Rule 19 attorneys, law students use their developing skills to represent actual clients held in jail since arrest on unaffordable bails in the $100 to $1,000 range.

-Our bi-weekly, clinic-scheduled classes are devoted to understand Maryland practice, the pretrial release and bail system, the constitutional and statutory guarantee of counsel for indigent defendants, and the influence of race and class upon judicial balancing of individual liberty and detention.
-Throughout the semester, we discuss professional responsibility and lawyers’ ethical duties to the client, court and public.
+Our Tuesday and Thursday bi-weekly, clinic classes are devoted to understanding Maryland practice, the pretrial release and bail system, the guarantee and role of counsel, and the influence of race, class, gender and orientation upon judicial balancing of individual liberty and detention.
+Throughout the semester, we discuss lawyers’ professional responsibility and ethical duties to the client, court and public.

-By semester’s end, students will have had a variety of first-hand client and courtroom experiences and will have been introduced to systemic reform.
+By semester’s end, students will have had a variety of first-hand client and courtroom experiences and will be introduced to and undoubtedly engaged in systemic reform.

-Students who enroll in this course are required to attend the Clinic Orientation Program prior to the start of the semester.
+Students who enroll in this course are required to attend Law Practice Orientation at the start of the semester.

 Current & Previous Instructors: